saheedniyi02/fpl-ai/Readme.md

 #### [**weekly_fixtures.py**](https://)
 This file cleans the scraped the data for the next gameweek and prepares it for modelling, features showing the last season position of a players team, the opposition they are facing, the percentage a player's value contributed to the teams total value for the gameweek, and  a feature that shows how many players are more valuable than a player in his position for his team are added (as was done in the *merge_previous_seasons.py* file).
 The overall values the player had for some features in the last season (2022/23 season) were added.

-The file isn't complete yet will be updated soon to support future gameweeks (only supports gameweek 1 currently).

 ### Modeling